Rich Little

-Richard Caruthers Little OC (born November 26, 1938) is a Canadian-American impressionist and voice actor.
+Richard Caruthers Little OC (born November 26, 1938) is a Canadian-American comedian, impressionist and voice actor.
 Sometimes known as the "Man of a Thousand Voices", Little has recorded nine comedy albums and made numerous television appearances, including three HBO specials.

 Early life

-Little was born in Ottawa, Ontario, Canada, the middle of three sons.
-His father, Lawrence Peniston Little, was a surgeon who served as a lieutenant commander in the Royal Canadian Naval Volunteer Reserve during World War II and then worked for the Department of Veterans’ Affairs until his death in 1959.
-His mother, Elizabeth Maud (née Wilson), was a housewife.
+Little was born in Ottawa, Ontario, Canada, the middle of three sons, older brother Fred and younger brother Chris.
+His father, Lawrence Peniston Little, was a surgeon who served as a lieutenant commander in the Royal Canadian Naval Volunteer Reserve during World War II and then worked for the Department of Veterans' Affairs until his death in 1959.
+His mother, Elizabeth (Betty) Maud (née Wilson), was a housewife who grew up in Sarnia, Ontario.

 A third-generation Canadian, he is descended from English stock on his father's side and Irish on his mother's.
 On his mother's side, he is descended from John Willson, who was Speaker of the 5th Parliament of Upper Canada in the 1820s.
+His maternal grandfather was a judge.
 His paternal great-grandfather, William Carruthers Little, was a Liberal-Conservative Member of Parliament in the Canadian House of Commons from 1867 to 1881.

 He attended Lisgar Collegiate Institute.
 In his early teens, he formed a partnership with Geoff Scott, another budding impressionist (and future elected politician), concentrating on reproducing the voices of Canadian politicians such as Prime Minister John Diefenbaker and Ottawa mayor Charlotte Whitton.

 Career

-Early career in Ottawa
+Early career in Canada

 Starting when he was 11, Little acted in two documentary movies for Crawley Films of Ottawa.